filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 # Filecoin FAQ

-### What are some of the primary use cases for Filecoin at mainnet launch?
+### What are some primary use cases for Filecoin at mainnet launch?

 Filecoin is a protocol that provides core primitives, enabling a truly trustless decentralized storage network.
 These primitives and features include publicly verifiable cryptographic storage proofs, [crypto-economic mechanisms](https://filecoin.io/blog/filecoin-cryptoeconomic-constructions/), and a public blockchain.
 Filecoin provides these primitives to solve the really hard problem of creating a trustless decentralized storage network.